jon-terschan/microclimate-taitahills/README.md

 * extract structural metrics from pre-processed point cloud data (mostly adapted from supervisors),
 * process microclimate and macroclimate data,
 * create figures,
-*
 as part of my unpublished Master's thesis *Assessing the Impact of TLS-Derived Vegetation Structure on Microclimatic Variability in Taita Hills, Kenya*.
 Code is commented and semi-reproducible.
-File dependencies are not provided due to file size limitations and time constraints.
+File dependencies are not provided due to file size limitations, licensing reasons, and time constraints.

-Take care that the licensing agreement only refers to

 ## Temperature Data
 - [TMS-4 sensor readings processing pipeline](microclimate/microclimate_summary.R)